hypoport/serverless-custom-packaging-plugin/README.md

 ### The Problem

  Vanilla serverless packages your source-code, but retains the folder structure inside the zip-file.
-However, AWS Lambda can only find the entry-point to your function if it is packaged in a zip-files at root level (see [the AWW-Lambda docs](http://docs.aws.amazon.com/lambda/latest/dg/lambda-python-how-to-create-deployment-package.html)).
+However, AWS Lambda can only find the entry-point to your function if it is packaged in a zip-files at root level (see [the AWS-Lambda docs](http://docs.aws.amazon.com/lambda/latest/dg/lambda-python-how-to-create-deployment-package.html)).

 ### How it was solved